xmartlabs/xmartlabs.github.io/_posts/2019-03-21-Introducing-Android-Snapshot-Publisher.md

 ---

-We're happy to announce the release of our first [open source **Gradle Android Plugin**](https://github.com/xmartlabs/android-snapshot-publisher), a plugin to **create Android Snapshot versions** in the simplest way we know!
+We're happy to announce the release of [**Android Snapshot Publisher**, our first open source Android Gradle Plugin](https://github.com/xmartlabs/android-snapshot-publisher), a plugin to **create Android Snapshot versions** in the simplest way we know!

 Here at [Xmartlabs](https://xmartlabs.com/) we love engineering new products, adding new features to existing ones and also improving and fixing up our client's apps.
 Our awesome clients are oftentimes so excited about the work we do that they want to try it ASAP.